 The best tiny house bathroom storage designs

 Bathrooms are often the smallest space in the entire house.
 Ironic, really, because the average person tends to own a lot of different bathroom accessories.
 It’s not just a question of a toothbrush, after all.
-You also need to think about towels, toilet roll, shower products, among many other things.
+You also need to think about towels, toilet rolls, shower products, among many other things.

 One of our favorite bathroom storage solutions is this shelving unit that fits over the toilet.
 It takes up hardly any room and keeps everything within easy reach.